Gain an in-depth understanding of how human societies and individuals behave, then use your knowledge in a wide range of

 You’ll be able to visit courts and prisons, take part in Anglia Graduate Society debates and undertake research projects for Peterborough Environment City Trust.
 We also have an active Social Science Society which organises guest lectures and trips.

 In the most recent Research Assessment Exercise, many of our social science academics were highly rated for their research work.
-They contribute to a variety of projects, including the work of the Justice and Communities Research Unit and the Cultures of the Digital Economy Research Institute.
+They contribute to a variety of projects, including the work of the Cultures of the Digital Economy Research Institute.

 Many of our graduates have gone on to media or civil service careers, but the range is getting ever-wider and now includes financial services, HR management, teaching and general business management.
 Specialising in years two and three makes certain you’re prepared for your chosen career.